Beach music: 1990s–present

-In addition to these country and pop connections for the music, the pure R&B aspects of it have led to a kind of cultural cross-fertilization of beach and shag music with the northern soul scene in the UK and elsewhere.
-This has been due in large part to communication between DJs of the respective genres on the Internet. "'Fessa John Hook's Endless Summer Network" has a weekly program featuring noted northern soul deejay Kev Roberts that is streamed online, and there are plans for its programming to also be carried on satellite radio in Europe.
+Pop culture

 Carolina beach music was featured on the soundtrack of Shag, a 1989 film starring Bridget Fonda and Phoebe Cates, filmed in part at the Myrtle Beach Pavilion and other Grand Strand locations.
 Though not a wholly accurate portrayal, with the actresses' uneven attempts at Upstate Carolina accents especially notable, many viewers consider it an agreeable and entertaining "coming of age" movie, with a good soundtrack and some excellent shagging.
 Not widely popular in its initial release, Shag has become something of a cult film.
 No doubt it has helped to foster and maintain some interest beyond the Carolinas for beach and shag music.

-The novel Beach Music by South Carolina author Pat Conroy takes its title from this regional genre of music.
+The novel Beach Music (1995) by South Carolina author Pat Conroy takes its title from this regional genre of music.
 The novel's protagonist, Jack McCall, seeks to get his daughter, Leah, more in touch with her Southern roots.
 He does this by introducing her to the shag and to classic beach music.
-He describes The Drifters' song, "Save the Last Dance for Me" in this way: "This is your Mama's and my favorite song.
+He describes the Drifters' song, "Save the Last Dance for Me" in this way: "This is your Mama's and my favorite song.
 We fell in love dancing to it."
 His brother, Dupree McCall, also tells Leah that "Carolina beach music is the holiest sound on earth."